 "Vitamin D supplementation resulted in a steep and significant increase in serum25-(OH)D levels that remained stable during the study (52 ng/mL [SD, 16]) (mean between-group difference, 30 ng/mL [(confidence interval [CI]), 27 to 33 ng/mL]; P < .001)," the authors write.

-A post hoc subgroup analysis of patients with the most severe vitamin D deficiency showed that the rate of exacerbations per patient year declined by 43% (rate ratio, 0.57; CI, 0.33 - 0.98; = .042).
+A post hoc subgroup analysis of patients with the most severe vitamin D deficiency showed that the rate of exacerbations per patient year declined by 43% (rate ratio, 0.57; CI, 0.33 - 0.98; P = .042).
 Hypercalciuria occurred in a small number of patients, but it was transient.

 The authors suggest that it may be difficult to disentangle a benefit for vitamin D because patients often were getting maximum inhalation therapy.
 Further, they point out that high-dose vitamin D may be more valuable earlier in the disease course, "consistent with the idea that such milder stages are also more sensitive to disease modification."
 Further, they contend that the post hoc analysis, although only hypothesis-generating, raises the importance of looking more closely at patients with COPD who have the most severe levels of vitamin D deficiency.